vladfilipro/apigeon/docs/socketroute.md

 Method | Description | Return
 --- | --- | ---
-execute( callback, errorCallback ) | The execution function for the route | -
+execute( callback, end ) | The execution function for the route | -

 This method is called once all the checks for the route have passed.

 - The `callback` parameter is a function which accepts one parameter of type `String`, containing the response from the server
-- The `errorCallback` parameter is a function which accepts one parameter of type `String` which contains a final message and will terminate the connection.
+- The `end` parameter is a function which will terminate the connection.

 ---

 Method | Description | Return
 --- | --- | ---
-onmessage( data, callback, errorCallback ) | The message function for the route | -
+onmessage( data, callback, end ) | The message function for the route | -

 This method is called each time a message is received.

 - The `data` parameter contains the data sent by the client
 - The `callback` parameter is a function which accepts one parameter of type `String`, containing the response from the server
-- The `errorCallback` parameter is a function which accepts one parameter of type `String` which contains a final message and will terminate the connection.
+- The `end` parameter is a function which will terminate the connection.

 ---